Tumi23B/SafeNationApp/README.md

+# How to Run This App
+- Follow these steps to get our application running on your local machine.
+You need to have Android Studio installed before you start.

+# Step 1:
+* Clone the repository.
+Because, you need a local copy of our code.
+* Open your terminal and run the following Git command: git clone [Your-Repository-URL]
+  # Remember to replace [Your-Repository-URL] with the actual link to this repository.

+# Step 2:
+* Open the project in Android Studio.
+Next, start Android Studio.
+* On the welcome screen, choose 'Open'.
+Find the project folder you just cloned on your computer and select it.
+Android Studio will then open the project.

+# Step 3:
+* Sync the project.
+Android Studio will automatically begin to sync and build the project using Gradle.
+This process downloads all the necessary dependencies.
+You can see its progress in the bottom status bar. *Wait for it to finish completely.

+# Step 4:
+* Run the application.
+* After the Gradle sync is successful, you are ready to run the app.
+* Look at the toolbar at the top.
+* Select an available Android device or emulator from the dropdown menu.
+* Finally, click the green 'Run' button.
+The app will then install and launch on your selected device.

+# Alternative Run the app on physical device:
+* After following the 4 steps above.
+On Android Studio, navigation to the top menu bar.
+* Click on 'Build'.
+Then click on 'Generate App Bundles or APKs'
+* Click 'Generate APK'.
+Wait for Android Studio to finish generating the APK file.
+* Once APK is successfully generated, on the confirmation message, click 'locate'.
+You will be taken to the APK file on your file explorer.
+* Copy the 'app-debug-apk' file.

+  # Transfer the 'app-debug-apk' file to your physical device:
+  * USB Cable: Connect your phone to your computer via USB and copy the file directly to your phone's 'Downloads' folder.
+  * Email or Messaging: Attach the file to an email or a message (like WhatsApp Web or Gmail) and send it to yourself.
+  * Once you have the apk file on your physical device, download and install the apk.
+Then run the app.
+# Be aware you might be asked to allow unknown apps to install on your physical device, do this:
+* On your Android device, go to Settings > Security (or Apps & notifications > Special app access on newer versions) and enable the option to Install unknown apps for your browser or file manager.
+* You must do this to install apps outside the Play Store.

 # Feature that was used from part 1 in the agriculture & agritech modular app:
 * For this modular app we used the layout design of the home dashboard of the research app that we specified in part 1.
 The app was named SiteApp.